MistUnky/minebase/api.md

 A table with numeric values assigned to the keys x, y and z.
 Keep in mind that the y axis is pointing upwards.
 {x = 0, y = 0, z = 0}, {x = 10, y = -5, z = 0}

+Room
+A table containing a list of walls, a size as Square and a type.
+{
+	walls = Table,
+	size = Square,
+	typ3 = "normal" OR "desert" OR "sandstone" OR "ice"
+}
+walls is a list of zero, one or more WallDefs.

 Seconds
 A float representing a duration in seconds.